wanglimin/Actionness-Estimation/README.md

-# Actionness Estimation Using Hybrid Fully Convolutional Networks
+# Actionness Estimation Using Hybrid FCNs
 Here we provide the code of actionness estimation with hybrid fully convolutional networks from the following paper:

     Actionness Estimation Using Hybrid Fully Convolutional Netoworks